 In today’s digital world, a non-fungible token (NFT) is a digital asset that is sold and traded online.
 Most current NFT implementations are secured using blockchain technology.
 NFTs can be associated with a wide variety of things like art, music, and videos; they are treated similarly to cryptocurrency.
 An NFT can be compared to a collector’s item but digital.
 This type of monetary system helps artists to sell their work without being required to put their work in physical galleries.

 The NFT has built-in authentication which shows ownership in order to prevent copying.
 In addition, this authentication allows digital creators to receive royalties every time their work is re-sold.
-The main difference between NFTs and typical forms of currency like a dollar bill or cryptocurrency are that they are non-fungible – one NFT is not always the same value as another NFT.
+The main difference between NFTs and typical forms of currency like a dollar bill or cryptocurrency are that they are non fungible – one NFT is not always the same value as another NFT.
 They are not interchangeable, there is no non-fungible token standard.
 For example, a dollar is fungible because one dollar bill is always equal to another dollar bill just like one unit of a cryptocurrency is always equal to another unit of that same cryptocurrency.

 The value of an NFT is determined by its uniqueness and of course demand.
-A creator can sell one completely unique non-fungible token or a non-fungible token having multiple replicas.
+A creator can sell one completely unique non fungible token or a non fungible token having multiple replicas.
 The number NFTs released by the creator affects the price.
 However, as well known, price is determined by what people are willing to pay.
 For example, a buyer could purchase an NFT for 0.5 Ethereum (a form of cryptocurrency commonly used for NFT purchasing) but only be able to sell it for 0.2 Ethereum.
 In summary, the value of an NFT varies by NFT and is based on demand.
 Note: there is not a non fungible token standard.

 Blockchain technology is a relatively new and complex system.
 In simple terms, blockchaining is just growing a connected list of data records linked together.
 Blockchain technology is often used to create and support NFTs.
 This is because blockchaining is easy to secure and easy to use for verification of the authenticity of an NFT.
 One example of blockchain technology that is used for NFTs is the Ethereum Blockchain.